enterspeedhq/enterspeed-docs/docs/mcp-server/connecting-a-client.md

 Fully quit and relaunch Claude Desktop.
 The Enterspeed tools now appear in the tool picker.

 :::tip
 If Claude Desktop shows *"no tools discovered"*, the key is almost certainly missing the `MCP Server` scope.
-Create a new key using the **AI Assistant (Transformed Data)** preset.
+Create a new key using the **AI Assistant** preset.
 :::

 </TabItem>